TGM-HIT/syt5-gek961-cloud-datenmanagement-dahmen_gao/README.md

 `login.sh` asks for email and password and returns JWT on successful login `verify.sh` asks for a JWT as input and verifies it.

-The login is currently broken, it always returns a JWT.
+The login is currently broken, because the imported user (from the json file) uses a wrong hashing algorithm that does not match the password hash which gets sent.

 #### 3. `/auth/verify`